Eastern District Council

 The Eastern District Council is the district council for the Eastern District in Hong Kong.
 It is one of 18 such councils.
-The Eastern District Council currently consists of 35 members, of which the district is divided into 35 constituencies, electing a total of 35 members.
-The last election was held on 24 November 2019.
+The Eastern District Council currently consists of 35 members, of which the district is divided into three constituencies, electing a total of 6 members, 12 district committee members, and 12 appointed members.
+The last election was held on 10 December 2023.

 History

 The Eastern District Council was established on 28 October 1981 under the name of the Eastern District Board as the result of the colonial Governor Murray MacLehose's District Administration Scheme reform.
 The District Board was partly elected with the ex-officio Urban Council members, as well as members appointed by the Governor until 1994 when last Governor Chris Patten refrained from appointing any member.

 The Eastern District Board became Eastern Provisional District Board after the Hong Kong Special Administrative Region (HKSAR) was established in 1997 with the appointment system being reintroduced by Chief Executive Tung Chee-hwa.
 The Eastern District Council was established on 1 January 2000 after the first District Council election in 1999.
 The council has become fully elected when the appointed seats were abolished in 2011 after the modified constitutional reform proposal was passed by the Legislative Council in 2010.